What You’ll Learn 🖥️

 2. Measured values

-Use the Show measured values checkbox:
+Use the Show measured values checkbox to enable this feature.

 3. Harmonic selection